-Veygo is a particularly useful tool for learner drivers.
-You can register your provisional license and add the details of the car you wish to drive, or even multiple cars if you’re an extra lucky learner!
+Veygo is a particularly useful service for learner drivers.
+You can register your provisional licence and add the details of the car you wish to drive, or even multiple cars if you’re an extra lucky learner!

 Whenever you want to practice, you log in to Veygo’s app and pick the car you want to drive (the details all get saved for easy access), or add a new one.
 Cover is instant and comprehensive.

 The best thing about it is that you won’t affect the no-claims discount status of the car’s owner if you have an accident, which should prevent any family riffs or fall-out with friends.